How Bangladeshis being 'scapegoated' ahead of UK election

 Notably, Britain's official migration figures show just 42 Bangladeshis entered the UK illegally in the year leading up to March 2024 – making up just 0.1 per cent of total illegal arrivals.

-In May, the Britain government signed an agreement with Bangladesh "to speed up the removal of migrants with no right to be in the country".
+In May, the British government signed an agreement with Bangladesh "to speed up the removal of migrants with no right to be in the country".

 In 2023, according to Home Office statistics, 12 failed asylum seekers were deported to Bangladesh, while 66 went back voluntarily.